Deducteam/hol2dk/README.md

 numbers and various functions on natural numbers have been aligned.
 We gathered the obtained 448 lemmas in the package [coq-hol-light](https://github.com/Deducteam/coq-hol-light) available in the Coq Opam repository [released](https://github.com/coq/opam).
+We are working on adding more mappings (lists, reals).

 Installing HOL-Light sources
 ----------------------------